vincentgong7/VG_AlexeyAB_darknet/README.md

 ## Update May 07, 2020
 1. The new version based on AlexeyAB Yolo v4.
 2. Compile without change anything on Linux and Windows.
 Both are tested.
-3. Export the bounding box of detected objects in images into JSON.
+3. Export the bounding box of detected objects in images to JSON.
-4. Export the bounding box of detected objects in TXT.
+4. Export the bounding box of detected objects in images to TXT.

 ## Usage